 GOVERNMENT FEDERAL REGULATIONS: A+

 The Obama administration issued a record number of new regulations on its way out the door in 2016, leaving an administrative state that sapped the economy of nearly $2 trillion a year.
 The government itself spent $63 billion in 2016 to administrate and enforce all of its own regulations.
 In addition the Obama administration implemented 43 new major rules in 2015 which increased annual regulatory costs by more than $22 billion, bringing the total annual costs of Obama Administration rules to an astonishing $100 billon-plus in just seven years.
 Also under President Obama the EPA published over 3,900 rules, averaging almost 500 annually, and amounting to over 33,000 new pages in the Federal Register.
 Lastly , it should be noted that the per capita federal spending is up sevenfold since 1941, largely due to excessive government regulations.
 So what will President Trump do to end the excessive government regulations?

 9/28/17: President Trump has nearly erased Obama's entire legacy in just eight short months, overturning just about all of Obama's regulation laws.
-In fact President Trump signed more executive orders in his first 100 days than any other U.S. President in history and more than any other President in the last 50 years.
+In fact President Trump signed more executive orders in his first 100 days than any other U.S. President in history and a total of 55 in 2017.
 Many of which overturned most of President Obama's executive orders.
 In total the Trump administration has pulled or suspended 860 pending regulations at this point.
 Eliminating red tape is a top priority for President Trump, who has issued several executive orders dealing with regulations, including the elimination of two federal rules for every new one introduced.